Raghav010/explore/README.md

 - setup rclone with dropbox account globally, root should be able to access it
 - connect drives
 - Fill in drive paths in the .env file
-- run setup
+- run setup with sudo permissions
 - setup cron jobs on root crontab
 - adjust frequency of updates using cron jobs

+**removing**
-- to stop remove cron jobs from crontab
+- remove cron jobs
+- stop and remove docker images ( docker down )